Managing CodeX Scripts in Qntrl: Add, Edit, Trigger, and Organize Execution | Qntrl Online Help

 Prior to creating a codex, it is essential to establish a board since the configured codex scripts can be activated within that Board when specific conditions arise.

-Add a Script
+Create and Configure a Script

 To add a new script, follow the below steps: